 It’s a good idea to also measure your current bed frame, and the room itself, so you can be sure that your choice will actually fit the space you have

 available for it.
-(After all, there’s no point taking advantage of a “King for the size of a Single” deal, if your bedside tables won’t fit!).
+(After all, there’s no point taking advantage of a “King for the price of a Single” deal, if your bedside tables won’t fit!).

 Make yourself comfortable

-Wear loose-fitting clothing that will allow you to move around comfortably if you are sharing the bed with a significant other, it will be important for
+Wear loose-fitting clothing that will allow you to move around comfortably.
+If you're buying a new mattress with a significant other, it will be important

 Reach out to the expert